TYSONS OFFICE

 Mr. Klima views his passion and calling to help people achieve a just and reasonable peace as a natural outgrowth of his decades of experience representing parties in difficult family law conflicts.
 Both that experience and his 12 years of service as a Substitute Judge have given him the knowledge and understanding to guide people to a resolution similar to what they might expect to achieve in court, at a fraction of the time, expense and stress, which they might otherwise experience.
 He is also committed to helping to restore relationships to the greatest extent reasonably possible.

-To learn more about the ADR program offered by Gammon & Grange, contact us by email at or call 703-761-5000 .
+To learn more about the ADR program offered by Gammon & Grange contact us by email at info@gg-law.com.